Freight Shipping from San Bernardino to Minneapolis

 How much does it cost to ship freight from San Bernardino to Minneapolis?

-Full truckload (FTL) rates from San Bernardino, CA to Minneapolis, MN currently range from $4,126-$5,085 for a standard dry van load over the 1,919-mile route.
+Full truckload (FTL) rates from San Bernardino, CA to Minneapolis, MN currently range $4,126-$5,085 (roughly $2.17-$2.67 per mile over 1,919 miles).
 LTL shipments typically cost $1,255-$2,031 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Bernardino to Minneapolis?